omar-marzook/manutd-map-react/README.md

 * Using a terminal:
  `npm install`
  `npm start`
-* To run in production mode
+* To run in production mode using a terminal:
 `npm run build`
 `serve -s build`
 Then navigate to http://localhost:5000